KelanuRanganath/Engineering240/README.md

 Tuple Transpose:

-I needed a way to transpose the elements of 2 tuples in an arrayy for calculating Riemann sums.
+I needed a way to transpose the elements of 2 tuples in an array for calculating Riemann sums.

 Main: